ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/README.md

 - **K-S statistic (D)**: The greater this value (closer to 1.0), the larger the maximum difference between the CDFs, suggesting a greater discrepancy between the two groups.
 The lower this value (closer to 0.0), the more the distributions of the two samples are similar or the same.
 - **p-value**: A small p-value (typically ≤ 0.05) suggests that the samples come from different distributions.
 If this value is less than or equal to 0.05, the difference in distributions is considered statistically significant, meaning it's unlikely the difference is due to random chance.

-If we take a look at the entire distribution of slots which had max bids (i.e. an offer was received by at least one MEV relayer), **we see no evidence that RP gets better or worse bids vs non-RP validators**.

 #### MEV Bid Consistency Check: - Cohort Breakdown Conclusion
 [**---> Analysis Script**](https://github.com/ArtDemocrat/MEV-Theft-Loss-Report_10MHeight/blob/main/rptheft_maxbids_comptable.py)